-The form can be submitted electronically or printed and submitted manually to the appropriate academic dean or department director.
-If the student needs assistance determining the appropriate dean or director, the Office of Dean of Student Services, located in the Student Services building, is available to assist.
-The Student Complaint Form may also be emailed to DeanofStudentServices@VictoriaCollege.edu or to the appropriate dean or director.
-If the complaint is submitted electronically, the student will be notified within one business day that it has been received.
+The Office of the Dean Student Services will ensure that student complaints are submitted to the appropriate dean or campus administrator.
+If the student needs assistance with determining who the appropriate dean or director is, then the Office of the Dean of Student Services, located in the Student Services building is available to assist.
+Please note that all timelines will be strictly enforced.

+The Student Appeals and Complaint form may also be emailed to DeanofStudentServices@ VictoriaCollege.edu or to the appropriate dean or director.
+The student will receive a confirmation email once the complaint form is submitted by the student.
 Upon review of the complaint, the process to resolve the complaint will be initiated.